Best AI Subscription 2026: I Tested All 4 — Here's My Pick

 That’s $60 a month. $720 a year.
 And honestly?
 I’m not sure I need all of them.

 If you’re staring at ChatGPT Plus, Claude Pro, Gemini Advanced, and Perplexity Pro—all priced at that magic $20/month—wondering which ones are actually worth it, I spent the last few months figuring that out.
+(I also ran a head-to-head comparison across 10 real tasks if you want the raw results.)

 Here’s what I learned.